nileXrana/Syntaxist-Online-Compiler/CONTRIBUTING.md

 * `good first issue` - Good for newcomers
 * `help wanted` - Extra attention is needed

-Thank you for contributing to Syntaxist!
+Thank you for contributing to Syntaxist🙏